VJK1002/Containers_Dwell_Time-Operational_Risk_Dashboard/README.md

 An Excel dashboard for tracking container dwell time, demurrage exposure, and operational risk across terminals and customers.

+**Data Note:**
+All container IDs, customer names, vessels, and terminals in this dataset are synthetic/dummy data generated for demonstration purposes only — no real shipment, customer, or company data is used.

 ## Overview

 This workbook ingests raw container movement data (discharge date, free time, gate-out date) and turns it into: